The NIH Almanac

 NIDA celebrated its 25th anniversary.

 NIH announced its plan to establish a repository called PubMed Central for free electronic distribution of primary research reports in the life sciences.
 The new site would be integrated with NLM's widely used bibliographic site PubMed and is intended to be one of several repositories in an international system first proposed by NIH director Dr. Harold Varmus.
-PubMed Central would begin receiving, storing and distributing content—including peer—reviewed articles, preprints, and other screened reports from existing journals, new journals, and reputable scientific organizations—in January 2000.
+PubMed Central would begin receiving, storing and distributing content &mdash ;including peer &mdash ;reviewed articles, preprints, and other screened reports from existing journals, new journals, and reputable scientific organizations &mdash ;in January 2000.

 Children born to mothers with untreated hypothyroidism during pregnancy were found to score lower on IQ tests than children of healthy mothers suggesting that early detection and treatment of hypothyroidism in pregnant women may be a critical part of prenatal care, according to a study funded by NICHD and others.